DanielaFMV/DanielaFMV/README.md

 - 🔗 Connect with me on [LinkedIn](#)
 - 📧 Reach out if you think we could build something together

 ---

-## 📊 A Little More About Me

-Beyond code, I value:
-- **Authenticity** — Real work over flashy resumes
-- **Continuous Learning** — Every project is an opportunity to grow
-- **Collaboration** — Better solutions come from diverse perspectives
-- **Clear Communication** — Especially across languages and cultures

----